djmannion/ns_aperture/README.rst

     ns_aperture_preproc sXXXX correct

-*N.B.
-This stage takes quite a while...*

-This doesn't do any resampling, just saves the tranformation matrices.
+After execution, open up the summary NIFTI file to check that most of the motion has been removed.
 You can also inspect the saved motion correction estimates to see how much movement there was.

 Fieldmaps
 ~~~~~~~~~